Montyscripts/Julie-2.0/README.txt

 Step 5: Install all dependencies needed for the script via "Install.bat"

+	List of dependencies and modules you will need to run this script |

+Run "CMD" as admin then type the pip install commands one by one, if the "install.bat" file did not work for you.

+        pip install tkinter
+        pip install pillow
+        pip install boto3
+        pip install pyautogui
+        pip install pygame
+        pip install pyttsx3
+        pip install SpeechRecognition
+        pip install openai

 Step 6: Open the script "Main.py" in Visual Studio Code and change 3 directories thats have to do with where the .png files are located for the script's GUI.